iyaja/traci/docs/_includes/content.md

 - Sukrit Ganesh (`sukritg2`)

 # Abstract
-Traci is a ray tracer written in Rust that supports .
-In the final project, we added CUDA support for increased performance; the parallelized features include: shadows, reflection, and Bounding-Volumes Hierarchy (BVH).
+Traci is a ray tracer written in Rust that supports features derived from Peter Shirley's Ray Tracing series.
+In the final project, we added
+CUDA support for increased performance; the parallelized features include: shadows, reflection, and Bounding-Volumes Hierarchy (BVH).
  We also added & fine tuned super-resolution upsampling.